sibidharan/zealphp/README.md

 # ZealPHP - an opensource PHP framework that runs on OpenSwoole

-A powerful light weight opensource alternative to NextJS - that uses OpenSwoole's Coroutine Caps to do everything NextJS can and do much more.
+A powerful light weight opensource alternative to NextJS - that uses OpenSwoole's Async IO to do everything NextJS can and do much more.

 Features:
 1. Dynamic HTML Streaming with APIs and Sockets